celtic426/blog/_posts/2018-10-22-chrome-extensions.md

 ## Conclusion

-I hope some of these will help you.
-If you have any favorite extensions, let me know and I can add to the list.
+If you have any favorite extensions, let me know and I can add to the list!